thetrueyoshifan/VRCCameraPlus-MelonEdition/README.md

-# CameraPlus
+# CameraPlus - MelonLoader Edition
-A VRChat mod to add some feature to the actual camera
+A VRChat mod to add some features to the user camera.

+*Original coding by Slaynash*

 Current features:
 ---
- - Zoom in/out button
+ - Buttons to zoom the camera in/out easily
- - Toggle the indicator display (local only)
+ - Toggle the camera lens (local)

 Installation
 ---
 Before install:
-- **Tupper (from VRChat Team) said that any modification of the game can lead to a ban, as with this mod**
-- You need to know that this mod has not been validated by the VRChat team, but they don't seems to care if someone use it
+- **Modding VRChat is against the terms of service.**
+- While bans are unlikely, please use common sense when using this mod, as with any mod for VRChat (or really any game, ever...)

-To install this mod, you will need to install [VRCModLoader](https://github.com/Slaynash/VRCModLoader).<br>
+To install this mod, you will need to install [MelonLoader](https://melonwiki.xyz/) v0.4.0.<br>
 Then, you will have to put this mod in the `Mods` folder of your game directory